antuniooh/antuniooh/README.md

 - 👩🏻‍💻 I’m currently working as an Junior Software Developer at Thales Group;

-- 📚 I’m currently learning Spring Boot, Angular, Data Structure and Design Patterns;
+- 📚 I’m currently learning Spring Boot, Angular, Data Structures and Design Patterns;

 - ☕ Can I get a small coffee, please?